How to handle feelings of guilt

 Understanding your guilt can help you better manage it

-Guilt is an emotion many are familiar with.
-You usually feel it when you think you did or said something wrong.
+Guilt is an emotion we all feel from time to time.
+You might feel it when you think you did or said something wrong.
 Dealing with feelings of guilt can be difficult and might take some time to work through.

 What is guilt?